king101-bit/king101-bit/README.md

 # Hi there, I'm Zack!

 I'm a 16-year-old programmer with a strong interest in software development, particularly in **web technologies** and **full-stack development**.
-My goal is to build projects that not only solve real-world problems but also enhance my understanding of technology I speak **English & German(A1 currently)**.
+My goal is to build projects that not only solve real-world problems but also enhance my understanding of technology I speak **English & German**.

 > "Programs must be written for people to read, and only incidentally for machines to execute." - Harold Abelson